Wage Caps and Police Performance: Evidence from New Jersey’s Arbitration Reform (JMP)

 How does an active street life affect crime?
 An investigation into criminal opportunities and deterrence.

 Abstract:This paper investigates the impact of foot traffic, measured through mobile phone GPS data, on crime in Chicago.
 Using Poisson regression with fixed effects at the Census block-hourly level, the results reveal a nonlinear relationship between pedestrian activity and crime that varies by event type and location.
 Attract foot traffic type sidewalk closures, which concentrate foot traffic, are associated with increases in crime within the closed block, while divert foot traffic type sidewalk closures, which reroute foot traffic away, reduce crime.
 Post-Stay-at-Home effects further highlight this dynamic: while overall crime declined due to lower foot traffic, visits still had a positive effect on crime, albeit weaker than before the lockdown.
 Crime increases are most pronounced in restaurants (+0.53) and outdoor spaces (+0.17) per 100 visits, particularly on weekends.
+Link

 Use of Force in Policing (with Anne Morrison Piehl)